HenrikBengtsson/ucsf-vpn/README.md

 WARNING: Juniper Network Connect support is experimental.
 It will probably be superseded by Junos Pulse support. password#2:
-RESULT: Connected to the UCSF network [ip=128.218.43.53, hostname='', org='AS5653 University of California San Francisco']
+OK: Successfully connected to the UCSF network [ip=128.218.43.191, hostname='', org='AS5653 University of California San Francisco']

 $ ucsf-vpn status
 Connected to the UCSF network [ip=128.218.43.53, hostname='',